Article I: Name and Offices

 Section 4.
 Requirements for Directors

-Any candidate for office must have been a member of the ACADEMY for at least three (3) years.
+Any candidate for office must have been a Fellow Member of the ACADEMY for at least three (3) years.

 Section 5.
 Removal of Directors